tymyrddin/purple/source/docs/practice/index.rst

 turn a finding into a decision, whether the lesson was harvested while it was warm and carried into the next round.

-These pages gather that thread.
-Each names the conditions under which a practice produces durable change rather than a record of having done it, and points to where the domain sections put the same conditions to work.
+Each practice has conditions under which it produces durable change rather than a record of having done it.
 The argument underneath is the :doc:`three-domain frame </docs/foundations/problem-solving/in-security>`: the rational layer is the easy part, and the emotional and political layers decide whether anything moves.